-Endurance or speed that seems to be the option for most runners.
+To put it another way, either endurance or speed seems to be the option for most runners.
 I fully admit to running distance because I’m not a speedster!

 But what if we would improve in both areas by combining the two…a real mind bender, eh?!

 It seems as though there is a great divide amongst runners.
-You’re either a distance with the half marathon or marathon or speed with 5K or 10K.
+You’re either a distance with the half marathon or marathon (running longer) or speed with 5K or 10K (running faster).

-While preference often depends on natural ability and propensity towards speed, available training time and running buddies, most of it depends on what you enjoy.
+While preference often depends on natural abilities for distance or propensity towards speed, available training time, and running buddies, most of it depends on what you enjoy.

-Just as 5K runners can benefit from longer runs by increasing their endurance, distance runners can make some big gains in performance by throwing in a few 5K’s.
+Just as 5K runners can benefit from longer runs by increasing their endurance, distance runners can make some big gains in performance and speed by throwing in a few 5K’s.

 It is not only a fun break from marathon training, but preparing for a 5K can actually help your legs get ready for the longer stuff.